ValveSoftware/Fossilize/README.md

 After you have a capture, you should ideally be able to repro crashes using this tool.
 To make replay faster, use `--graphics-pipeline-range [start-index] [end-index]` and `--compute-pipeline-range [start-index] [end-index]` to isolate which pipelines are actually compiled.

+### `fossilize-merge-db`

+This tool merges and appends multiple databases into one database.

+### `fossilize-convert-db`

+This tool can convert the binary Fossilize database to a human readable representation and back to a Fossilize database.
+This can be used to inspect individual database entries by hand.

 ### `fossilize-disasm`

 **NOTE: This tool hasn't been updated since the change to the new database format.
 It might not work as intended at the moment.**